MoralistFestus/ClipLab/README.md

 The two data attributes in cliplab are used for specifying clipboard value (text to be copied to clipboard).

 - The `data-copy-text` holds the text value to be copied to clipboard, while
-- The `data-attr-selector` points to the class value of an input field to be copied.
+- The `data-attr-selector` points to the class or id value of an input field to be copied.

 ## data-copy-text example